Asian Women Writers' Collective

 The Asian Women Writers' Collective (AWWC), formerly known as the Asian Women Writers Workshop, was an organization of British Asian women writers.
 Founded by the writer and activist Ravinder Randhawa in 1984, the AAWC provided a platform for several British Asian women to enter writing, including Ravinder Randhawa, Meera Syal, Leena Dhingra, Tanika Gupta and Rukhsana Ahmad.

 History

 The Asian Women Writers' Workshop was founded in London in 1984.
 Its aim was to support creative writing by Asian women and increase access to publishers.
-It was supported by Black Ink Collective, and funded by the Greater London Council (GLC).
+It was initially supported by the Black Ink Collective, and funded by the Greater London Council (GLC).
 After the GLC's 1986 abolition, it received funding from Greater London Arts Association and Lambeth Council.